No Way Out (2005): Storylines

 The main match on the undercard was the Number One Contender tournament final between John Cena and Kurt Angle.
 It was first announced by SmackDown!
 General Manager Theodore Long on the February 3 episode of SmackDown!, and he booked some of the first-round matches for that night.
 The winner of the tournament would earn a main event spot challenging for the WWE Championship at WrestleMania 21.
 The first match of the tournament was The Undertaker versus Rene Dupree.
 The match ended in a double countout due to Luther Reigns preventing The Undertaker from re-entering the ring.
 He did this at the request of Angle, who was scheduled to face the winner of that match if Angle won his.
 The double countout meant that neither man advanced in the tournament, thereby giving a bye in the semi-finals to the winner of the other qualifying match.
 The next first round match was Eddie Guerrero against Booker T. Booker T won the match by pinfall, even after Guerrero had faked a knee injury to try to gain the advantage.
 On the February 10 episode of SmackDown!, the next first-round match in the tournament occurred between Cena and Orlando Jordan, which Cena won.
-The next match was Angle against Rey Mysterio Jr., which Angle won by forcing Mysterio to submit by using his Ankle Lock.
+The next match was Angle against Rey Mysterio, which Angle won by forcing Mysterio to submit by using his Ankle Lock.
 Due to this win and the double countout the week before, Angle received a bye into the finals of the tournament.
 On the February 17 episode of SmackDown!, Cena had his semi-final against Booker T, which he won after an FU.
 Cena and Angle advanced to No Way Out in the final match of the tournament.